 City of Guelph

-The Baker District Redevelopment will transform the existing Baker Street municipal parking lot and adjacent properties into a compact district nestled in Guelph’s historic core, creating a renewed area of activity, commerce and civic space for the local community and city.
-The focal point of the new community will be a dramatic new public library and prominent public plaza.
+The Baker District Redevelopment will transform the existing Baker Street municipal parking lot into a compact district nestled in Guelph’s historic core, creating a renewed area of activity, commerce and civic space for the local community and city.
+Focal points of the new community include a prominent public plaza fronting Wyndham Street to be flanked by institutional uses, and a dramatic new public library on Chapel Lane.
 The landscape and public realm concept of the Baker District Redevelopment prioritizes pedestrian porosity and the development of publicly accessible open spaces that are flexible to accommodate a range of uses.
 Learn more about the project on the City of Guelph's website here